 Other times, your crown may look unattractive because the ceramic has broken away from the metal.
-When this happens, there may be patches of metal visible on the crown.
+When this happens, dental crown metal showing is likely.

 This isn’t just unattractive, it can be a sign of bite problems.
-Sometimes the problem is tooth clenching (bruxism), which can occur during the day or at night and may be related to stress.
-Other times, your crown is subjected to excessive force because it is poorly placed, causing it to take more than its share of force.
-Chances are, if we look at the opposite tooth in this situation, we’ll see it’s worn as well.
-Finally, excess force on your crown might be part of a pattern of malocclusion–when your teeth don’t fit together comfortably.
+Sometimes the problem is tooth clenching (bruxism) caused by stress and can occur during the day or night.
+If your dental crown has poor placement, the crown might experience more force than other teeth.
+This can lead to excessive wear.
+If this is the case, we will look at the opposite tooth and likely also see wear.
+Finally, the excess force on your crown might be part of a pattern of malocclusion–when your teeth don’t fit together comfortably.

 In any case, a chipped crown might be a sign that you have or are at risk of TMJ, and we’d want to evaluate your bite before deciding how to proceed with treatment.

 If the ceramic broke away from the metal on the crown, but the crown is otherwise in good shape, we can try using dental bonding to restore the crown to its former appearance.
-This may or may not work.
-Dental bonding isn’t really designed for clinging to metal, so it might break off.
+This may or may not work because the bonding material might not stick to the metal.
 Even when successful, this is a short-term temporary solution.

 For the best cosmetic result, it’s often recommended that you replace the damaged crown with an all-ceramic crown, which we can place in one day thanks to our CEREC system.

 We may also not have a choice in the matter.
-If the crown has sustained structural damage, it needs to be replaced to protect your tooth.
+If the crown has sustained structural damage, we need to replace it to protect your tooth.

-If you have an old porcelain fused to metal crown that is showing metal, please call 614-848-5001 for an appointment with a Columbus cosmetic dentist at the Columbus Center for Family & Cosmetic Dentistry.
+If you have old porcelain fused to metal dental crowns that are showing metal, please call (614) 848-5001 for an appointment with a Columbus, Ohio dentist at Firouzian Dentistry.